craigkraft/craigkraft.github.io/index.md

 Others can be just slightly a little longer, but barely.

 The most important thing about filler text, is that you allow for paragraphs/sentences (content) of different length, style, and format.
 Let's test some line spacing with a few more lines.
 It's crucial to get the right mix between line-height between lines inside a paragraph and spacing between separate paragraphs.
-Font size of main content areas should be easily readable with good contrast between letter color and background.
+Font size of main content areas should be easily readable with good contrast between letter-color and background-color.

 [About page](https://craigkraft.github.io/about)